 As well trained over and over, we instinctively formed a triangle around the little lamb on the ground.
 One friend was in the lead, one at the rear right and me at the rear left.
 With all we had, we swung our swords, keeping all those black things, whatever they were, from reaching this lamb they so desperately wanted to take back.
 It was tougher than any training we all recalled and thoughts constantly entered our minds that we had to overcome with memories instilled in us for this reason.
 It was as if the old man was there with us, talking us through this.
 We couldn’t see him right now, but it felt as if I could hear him encouraging me and transferring his strength and confidence into me, ensuring we could do this.
 We swung our swords in every direction as hard as we could for a long time and eventually, the black things gave up and simply disappeared.

 I don’t recall the rest of the trip home.
 I just remember making that last step up the hill with the lamb back in my arms and handing him into the arms of the old man.
 Once again, I was the recipient of the old man’s smile as he simply said to us all, “well done!”.

 I recall the lamb growing strong as we all continued to love and care for him.

 On the same hill, I am now the old man and before me are three young warriors, one of which is the rescued young lamb, now so strong, so smart and doing so well in training.

-My days change from time to time from that day many years ago when I first had the dream to this, with some days relating and feeling that I am still the little lamb, weary and wore out from various defeats from incorrect decisions and their consequences and wishing so much that I could become the man I so want to be, but cannot seem to muster the strength nor the knowledge how.
+My days change from time to time from that day many years ago when I first had the dream to this, with some days relating and feeling I am still the little lamb, weary and wore out from various defeats from incorrect decisions and their consequences and wishing so much I could become the man I so want to be, but cannot seem to muster the strength nor the knowledge how.